Confirmation

 Knowing When to Recieve the Sacrament:

 The choice to receive the sacrament of confirmation is an important one, and is solely up to the discretion of the candidate.
-Our Archdiocese currently recommends two years of high school faith formation before one receives the sacrament of confirmation.
+Our archdiocese currently recommends two years of high school faith formation before one receives the sacrament of confirmation.
 In order to receive the sacrament, students must have completed the previous year's religious education classes.